The Principal Dev – Masterclass for Tech Leads

 witr makes that causality explicit.

-It explains where a running thing came from, how it was started, and what chain of systems is responsible for it existing right now, in a single, human-readable output.
+It explains where a running thing came from, how it was started, and what chain of systems is responsible for it existing right now, in a single, human-readable output or an interactive TUI dashboard.

 2. Installation